In this Article

 Some schools and radiography programs allow students to prepare for certification exams in addition to radiography.
 If you are interested in this approach, look for schools that offer training in multiple imaging procedures.

-You can also gain practice in other areas of medical imaging by “cross-training” at work, Rath says.
+You can also gain practice in other areas of medical imaging by “cross-training” at work, Rath said.
 Find a mentor in another department—such as sonography or nuclear medicine—to learn on the job.
 The experience will help prepare you to take the credentialing exam.